rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ### Host variables

-Declared in a section enclosed by the BEGIN DECLARE SECTION and END DECLARE SECTION.
+Declared in a section enclosed by the `BEGIN DECLARE SECTION` and `END DECLARE SECTION`.
 WHile accessing these variables, they are prefixed by a colon `:`.
 The colon is essential to distinguish between host variables and database objects (for example tables and columns).

-### Data Typtes
+### Data Types

 The data types supported by a DBMS and a host language can be quite different.
 Host variables play a dual role: